-K?lauea Military Camp (KMC) – Established in 1916 as a rest camp for military personnel, the camp includes Crater Rim Cafe and the Lava Lounge.
-On most Fridays, they have a luau dinner buffet in the cafe and free hula performances in the lounge next door.
+Kīlauea Military Camp (KMC) – Established in 1916 as a rest camp for military personnel, the camp includes Crater Rim Cafe and the Lava Lounge.
+On most Fridays, they have a luau dinner buffet in the cafe and free hula performances in the lounge.

+Kīlauea is the world’s most active volcano and the 1983 to 2018 eruption was the longest eruption for Kīlauea in recorded history.
+Take a tour to see waterfalls and land created by lava.
 When booking with the following tour operators, please mention you are guests and recommended by Hale 'Ohu B&B.

 Helicopter Tours – These operators depart from the Hilo Airport.